 - Meaning: To take measures or steps to oppose or address a particular issue or problem

-- Example: The policeman decided to act on the tip from his informant.
+- Example: The government needs to act on the rising crime rates in the city.

-- Meaning: Perform a scene from a play, a charade or an exercise.
+- Meaning: To physically or theatrically perform a scene from a play, a charade, or an exercise

-- Meaning: Express ideas or desires through actions rather than words.
+- Meaning: To demonstrate one’s ideas or desires through actions instead of verbal communication.

 Act up to

 - Meaning: To behave or perform in a way that meets a certain standard or expectation

 - Example: The politician needs to act up to their campaign promises and work towards change.

 - Meaning: To take action based on information that has been received or inferred.
 It implies that the action taken is a direct result of the information or suggestion received.